Voxi0/NixDots/README.md

 # NixDots
-This repository houses my personal  configuration/dotfiles with .
-Feel free to use my configuration however you wish.
 This is my personal [NixOS](https://nixos.org/) configuration/dotfiles using [Flakes](https://nixos.wiki/wiki/flakes) and [Home Manager](https://github.com/nix-community/home-manager).
 I'm also making use of [Disko](https://github.com/nix-community/disko) to declaratively partition and format my disks using Nix.
 Feel free to use my configuration as you wish.
 Any contributions would be greatly appreciated!

 - [Getting Started](./docs/getting-started.md)